jspahrsummers/haskell-cocoa-clojure/README.md

-An attempt to compile Clojure down to LLVM IR and integrate with Cocoa/Objective-C.
+An attempt to compile Clojure down to Objective-C and integrate with Cocoa.

 Very experimental at the moment – don't expect much!
 Contributions are welcome.